 During its approximately 10 days of life cycle, the flies go through an egg embryonic development followed by three instar larvae stages that culminate in pupariating.
-While at the pupal stage, a metamorphosis takes place and adult flies are formed and ready to gate-crush in your kitchen in a peaceful and warm summer day!
+While at the pupal stage, a metamorphosis takes place and adult flies are formed and ready to gate-crash in your kitchen on a peaceful and warm summer day!

 DROSOPHILA MELANOGASTER BLOOD CELLS